On Proper Colorings of Functions: Construction of tight proper colorings

-This way we can construct non trivial tight proper colorings on $^{\omega }\omega $.
-But all of those depend on only a finite set of coordinates.
-Of course, we can not make finite independent $F$, but in the next part, we will construct some $F$, which not depends on finitely many coordinates.
+All the colorings defined by theorem \ref{PRO_Thm9} depend on finitely many coordinates.
+Of course, we cannot make finitely independent $F$, but in the next part, we will construct some $F$, which does not depend on finitely many coordinates.
 For this, we will use coloring partitions.